alpian/robocode/README.md

 `./gradlew jar`

 Then in Robocode:
+1. Click on options in the menu, then `Clean robot cache`
 1. Click on Robot in the menu
 1. Import Robot or team
 1. Then choose your jar in build/libs/robocode.jar